-Curry puff or more known as karipap in my homeland country Malaysia is basically fried crispy dough filled with various of fillings.
-Karipap is eaten as snacks, for breakfast and tea time.
+Curry puff, or is more known as karipap in my homeland country Malaysia is basically fried crispy dough filled with various fillings.
+Karipap is eaten as a snack, for breakfast and tea time.

-Yea, I know.
-My in laws called them Malaysian empanadas.
+Yeah, I know.
+My in-laws called them Malaysian empanadas.
 Haha!

-Do you notice that every country has their own version of curry puff or karipap or empanada?
+Do you notice that every country has its own version of curry puff, or karipap, or empanada?
 That's simply amazing right?
-I love the international and cultures connection through food.
+I love the international and cultural connection through food.

-So like I mentioned earlier, Malaysian curry puff are usually fried.
-That's how they get their golden colour.
+So like I mentioned earlier, Malaysian curry puff is usually fried.
+That's how they get their golden color.